Freddie Freeman homers again for Dodgers early in Game 4 to set a pair of World Series records

 NEW YORK (AP) — Freddie Freeman broke a pair of World Series records Tuesday night when he homered yet again for the Los Angeles Dodgers in Game 4 against the New York Yankees.

-The slugger laced a two-run shot to right field in the first inning for the second consecutive night, making him the first major league player to go deep in the first four games of a World Series.
-That includes his walk-off grand slam in the 10th inning of Game 1.
+The slugger laced a two-run shot to right field in the first inning for the second consecutive night, making him the first player to go deep in the first four games of a World Series.
+The run began with his walk-off grand slam in the 10th inning of Game 1.

-Freeman also became the only player to homer in six straight World Series games — his streak dates back to the 2021 championship he won with Atlanta against Houston.
+Freeman also became the lone player to homer in six straight World Series games — his streak dates back to the 2021 championship he won with Atlanta against Houston.

+George Springer went deep in five consecutive Series games for the Astros from 2017-19.
+He is the only hitter besides Freeman to connect in four consecutive games during one World Series, doing it in Games 4 through 7 in 2017 against the Dodgers before hitting another home run in the 2019 opener versus Washington.

+The only other players to homer in the first three games of a World Series were Yankees outfielder Hank Bauer (1958) and Giants slugger Barry Bonds (2002).

 AP MLB: https://apnews.com/hub/mlb